0xheycat/gmeowbased/GUILD-AUDIT-REPORT.md

 **Contract Events NOT in Deployed Contract:**
 - ❌ GuildQuestCreated (doesn't exist in current contract)
 - ❌ GuildRewardClaimed (doesn't exist in current contract)
-- ❌ MemberPromoted/Demoted (doesn't exist in current contract)
+- ❌ MemberPromoted/Demoted (doesn't exist - originally planned for P4)
 - ❌ GuildDeactivated (doesn't exist in current contract)

+**Note on Member Role Events:**
+Originally, P4 planned to implement MemberPromoted/Demoted event handlers.
+However, contract ABI analysis revealed these events do not exist in the deployed GmeowGuildStandalone contract.
+Role changes are handled via contract storage reads (guildOfficers() function) in Phase 2.1, which is the correct approach since the contract doesn't emit these events.

 **Conclusion:** Guild contract indexing is COMPLETE.
-All events captured, all storage reads implemented.
+All available events captured (5 total), all storage reads implemented (treasuryPoints, roles, info).
 Data flows through 4-layer architecture to existing API endpoints.
+No additional events exist in deployed contract.

 ### Future Phases Roadmap (Post-Phase 4)